What was the challenge or problem to solve?

 How was it addressed or what was the solution?

-As a starting point, the Desing and Prototyping team studed patents for similar products and technologies.
+As a starting point, the strategic design and prototyping team studed patents for similar products and technologies.
 From this the mechanism was modified, since it came into conflict with some of those patents.

 From here, the market and the suppliers of the components and materials that best fit for the first development were prospected.
 Initial sketches were made to clarify the critical points of the design.
 From the sketches, the most restrictive components were studied and different 3D CAD proposals were modeled.